Collatz Conjecture

 Summary

-One of the essences of mathematics is finding a pattern.
-This lab project allows students to explore mathematical conjecture through the computer coding (mainly by the generative AI) and experiment (by students).
-Here, we use the Collatz Conjecture, but one can do a similar activity to any other conjectures, such as Goldbach conjecture.
+One of the essences in mathematics is finding patterns.
+This lab project allows students to explore mathematical conjecture through computer coding (mainly by the generative AI) and experimentation (by students).
+Here, we use the Collatz Conjecture, but one can do a similar activity to any other conjecture, such as the Goldbach Conjecture.
 A group (2 or 3 students per group) project is highly recommended.

 Share your modifications and improvements to this activity through the Community Contribution Tool »